darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 - A decrease in the perceived saturation in the image makes the colors seem less rich than they really are (the Hunt effect).
 - A decrease in the perceived contrast in the image makes the tones seem flatter than they really are (Bartleson-Breneman effect 3)

 The end result is that the final image can end up being too dark and overly-processed in terms of contrast and color saturation.
-To avoid this, the "ISO 12646:2008" standard makes some recommendations about the conditions under which the colors of an image should be assessed.
-The _color assessment_ module in the darkroom places a frame around the image to help the user better assess the colors in the image, along the lines of those recommendations.
+To avoid this, the _color assessment_ module in the _darkroom_ places a grey and white border around the image to help the user better assess the colors in the image

 ![color-assessment-overview](./color-assessment/color-assessment-overview.png#w75)